 Proper characterization of the measurement process is more critical when using advanced weighing designs in decade series with the Mass Code than when using routine mass comparisons with one-to-one standards.
 This is primarily because the statistics used by the Mass Code distribute the uncertainty from the starting restraint (reference standard) proportionally among all the weights in each series.
 Also, the standard uncertainty of the process (previously called random error) is distributed among all the weights in each particular series.
 This type of data reduction allows the Mass Code to assign smaller uncertainties; however, the validity of these uncertainties is very dependent upon a well-characterized measurement process.
-A major difference between advanced weighing designs using the Mass Code, and routine calibrations such as the 3-1 weighing design and the double substitution, is that the Mass Code uses the uncertainty of the starting restraint only.
-The 3-1 design and the double substitution use the uncertainty of a standard(s) at each denomination.
+A major difference between advanced weighing designs using the Mass Code, and routine calibrations such as the 3-1 weighing design and the double substitution use the uncertainty of a standard(s) at each denomination.
 In a 1 kg to 1 mg Mass Code calibration, the starting restraint portion of the uncertainty is distributed among all other denominations and soon becomes negligible around five grams.
 Therefore, weights below five grams are primarily dependent upon the standard uncertainty of the process when assigning an uncertainty to a test weight.

-Data Input
+Uncertainty Data Input